taodtu/happy-app-tao/README.md

 Appy App is an instant notification service that lets pubs and bars send out promotions and offers to app users on an immediate-start, time-limited basis, to add a dynamic aspect to nights out.

 On the front-end, this project uses React Native, QR codes for coupon generation, Geolocation with calls to Google Places API and Google Maps API, and AWS Cognito for authentification.
-For the back-end, the tech stack includes DynamoDB, Node.js, AWS Lambda and Serverless.
-We are using a TDD approach throughout, with the aid of Mocha, Chai and Supertest.
+For the back-end, the tech stack includes DynamoDB, real-time graphql server built with AWS AppSync.

 # Installation